DGEs2018/Traineeship-progress/Week16/journal.md

   - is a function that calls itself (literally invokes itself after being created, without a need to use console.log)
   - comes in handy when you need a function expression instead of the normal function statement
   - as javascript assumes that anything under a parenthesis is an expression, so does it equally assume when the IIFE function is inside.
-  - This is one of the better-practices than having to lie in the global scope () "sass": "sass --watch pages/Aboutus/about-us.scss:pages/Aboutus/about-us.css", Another possible way of refactoring, knowing we have a collection of items, i.e. an array
+  - This is one of the better-practices than having to lie in the global scope
-      ```javascript
-      Array.from(elements).forEach(element => {});
-      ```

 # 18.07.2019
 ## Google Maps API
 ### General API definition